Social Enterprise Partners

-St. George's Enterprise Ministry invests in new mission initiatives through funding and relationships for the purpose of blessing the Nashville community.
-The organizations listed below are current partners with St. George's and may have volunteer opportunities.
+St. George's Enterprise Ministry (SGEM) invests in new mission initiatives through funding and relationships for the purpose of blessing the Nashville community.
+The organizations listed below are current or former partners with St. George's, and there are opportunities to support their work at their websites below.
 Learn more about the SGEM funding process here.

-To learn more about BRANDED Collective, please visit brandedcollective.com.
+To learn more about Crossroads Campus, please visit crossroadscampus.org.

 Humphreys Street Coffee